 I have enjoyed crocheting for most of my life.
 I crochet gifts for friends and family members.
 I help people learn how to crochet in classes and one-on-one.
 I attend crocheting conferences and connect with several communities of crocheting groups.
 I sell crocheted items on Etsy.
 I sell photos of yarn and crocheting activities on various stock photography websites.
 For these many reasons, crocheting counts as an enduring passion for me.

 I have worked in large corporations for most of my career.
-As a licensed CPA, I am a self-proclaimed expert in using Microsoft Excel and have a passion for using spreadsheets to organize my finances, my blog posts, my yarn stash, well, you get the idea.
+I have a passion for using spreadsheets to organize my finances, my blog posts, my yarn stash, well, you get the idea.
 I enjoy using spreadsheets to help people solve problems, such as organizing records for taxes, creating colorful printables to organize weekly household tasks, graphing out a crochet project, or (oh, so boring) keeping track of the money I earn from my many side gigs.
 In my spare time, I study how to use Microsoft Excel spreadsheets more effectively and even how to become an Excel artist.

 So, I consider using spreadsheets as a tool for life productivity as another passionate interest.